yasusoft-official/strict_email_validator/README.md

 The package provides functionality for validating email addresses syntax based on the strict set of rules:

-- Only alphanumeric characters, ., -, and \_ are permitted.
+- Only Latin alphanumeric characters, periods, hyphens, and underscores are permitted.
 - Punycode is not permitted.
 - The maximum length of the local part is 48 octets.
-- The maximum length of the domain is 79 octets.
+- The maximum length of the domain part is 79 octets.
 - A top-level domain (TLD) is mandatory and must consist of 2+ alphabetic characters.